This leaflet is about type 2 diabetes.

-You might be surprised by how much sugar is found in everyday foods.
+You might be surprised.
 Sugar is added to almost everything.
 The most useful thing to remember is that a level teaspoonful of sugar is 4 grams (a sugar lump is 5 grams).
 All packets and time will tell you how much sugar is in 100grams so look at the labels.

 You may be shocked at what you find.
 A single cola drink can contain 10 teaspoonfuls of sugar, an energy drink 15 to 19 teaspoonfuls, a portion of pizza 8 teaspoonfuls, sauces have between 1-3 teaspoonfuls per portion, one sausage 1 teaspoonful of sugar, most ready meals 5 to 10 teaspoonfuls of sugar, a can of baked beans 6 teaspoonfuls, a packet of couscous 6 -10 teaspoonfuls of sugar, a slice of brown bread 3 teaspoonfuls of sugar, 150 grams of basmanti rice 10 teaspoonfuls of sugar, 30 grams of cornflakes 8 teaspoonfuls of sugar, 150 grams of chips 7.5 teaspoonfuls of sugar, 150 grams of jacket potato 9 teaspoonfuls of sugar, bran flakes 3 teaspoonfuls and a yoghurt 5 teaspoonfuls.
 On average some fruit juices have the equivalent of 14 teaspoonfuls of sugar in them.
 Soft drinks deserve a special mention as drinking just one soft drink per day increases the incidence of obesity.
 Our diet contains, on average, 23 teaspoonfuls of sugar per day.